vindar/tgx/docs/tools.md

   static models;
 - \ref tgx::Mesh3D "Mesh3D", the legacy format kept for compatibility.

 For OBJ files, the tool reads materials and textures when available.
+It tries to pick the most likely diffuse/emissive image from the MTL entries, texture names and nearby image files, while avoiding common normal/roughness/metalness maps.
 The GUI shows a material list and a texture list.
 Materials can be renamed and edited without duplicating texture assets: one texture can be linked by several materials as a diffuse or emissive texture, and unused textures are omitted from the final export.
 Each material stores diffuse color, lighting strengths, specular exponent and an optional diffuse texture.

 For `Mesh3Dv2`, a material can also use an optional extended material entry with emissive color, emissive strength and an optional emissive texture.
 OBJ/MTL